Time For Self: A 7-Week Nervous System and Emotional Reset

-An obscure word, “quaintrelle” describes a woman who emphasises a life of passion through personal style, leisurely pastimes, and charm.
-We chose this name because it captures the essence of our desire to live well and enjoy it.
+An obscure word, “Quaintrelle” describes a woman who emphasizes a life of passion, through personal style, leisurely pastimes and charm.
+We chose this name because it encapsulates our desire to live well and enjoy it.
+For us, living well means creatively and actively co-creating the world we want to live in.

 Our goal at Quaintrelle Farm is to facilitate a loving, relaxed environment for people to stay.
 As a result of the covid-19 shutdown and the local housing crisis, we’ve changed our business model to support medium and long-term stays.
 This has allowed us to meet so many wonderful people!